wofsauge/IsaacDocs/docs/Isaac.md

 #### int GetTime ( ) {: .copyable aria-label='Functions' }

 Returns the current game time in milliseconds.
 This includes pauses!
+Is actually a binding to the os.clock() function that is not available without --luadebug
 ___
 ### Get·Trinket·Id·By·Name () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }